Breaking Down the Real Meaning of an XDR Solution

 Core Components in Data Lake Architecture:

-Raw data is stored in distributed files or object storage.
-This layer can hold a lot of data at lower costs, usually using a cloud-based data lake for easy scalability.
+Raw data stored in distributed files or object storage.
+This layer can hold a lot of structured data at lower costs, usually using a cloud-based data lake for easy scalability.

 In this layer, data scientists, analysts, and engineers access the data to conduct transformations, run machine learning models, or conduct real-time analytics using tools like Apache Spark, Python, or SQL.